 Each module is examined upon completion.
 The examinations of the blocked modules are held at the end of the respective block period; those for the unblocked modules are held in the two examination periods that follow the lectures.
-Withdrawal on the first trial of each module's examination is possible up to 7 days before the examination date.
-The examination will be postponed to the next possible examination period.

 The claim for examination expires if: